trezzuri/erpnext-docs/docs/en/request-for-quotation.md

 #### Print Headings

 Titles of your documents can be changed.
 Know more [here](/docs/en/setting-up/print/print-headings).

+#### Special properties

+When printing a RFQ via the "Tools > Download PDF" button, you are asked select the specific supplier you want to address.
+In the **Print Format** for RFQ, this information can be accessed via special properties:

+* `&lcub;&lcub; doc.vendor }}` holds the selected supplier ID.
+* `&lcub;&lcub; doc.items[i].supplier_part_no }}` holds the *Supplier Part Number* of a requested line item.

+The data of the first supplier will be used while rendering the standard print preview.
+If you want to print for a different supplier, please use the "Tools > Download PDF" button.

 ## 4. Creating a Supplier Quotation after RFQ